-The Support Circle Program is a yearlong program to empower families experiencing homelessness secure and maintain permanent housing.
+The Support Circle Program is a yearlong program to empower families experiencing homelessness to secure and maintain permanent housing.
 The program leverages the power of partnerships with caring adults who provide moral, spiritual and practical support to build upon the strengths of the families.
 The result of this collaborative process is increased hope and confidence for participants.

 The Support Circle Program engages members of congregations to end homelessness by partnering with individuals and families to assist them in their transition from homelessness to permanent housing.